Megumiiiiii/Findora-Validator-Guide/README.md

         --validator-memo-website <Website>
 ```
 ### Stake Initial FRA and Set Commission Rate
-After receiving FRA to your validator's Address, you must stake a minimum of 10,000 FRA to become a validator (make sure you have more than 10,000FRA in your Validator's wallet for fees).
+After receiving FRA to your Validator's wallet, you must stake a minimum of 10,000 FRA to become a validator (make sure you have more than 10,000 FRA in your Validator's wallet for fees).
 Only the top 100 validators (with the most FRA staked) will earn FRA rewards.

-> **NOTE**: Before staking, wait for 100% data synchronization of your validator node, otherwise you may be charged a 'validator node offline' penatly fee.
+> **Note**: Before staking, wait for 100% data synchronization of your validator node, otherwise you may be charged a 'validator node offline' penatly fee.
 >> Use command below to check synchronization status
 ```
 curl 'http://localhost:26657/status'